map of Alaska

 Living Away From Comforts of Home

 Our main cabin has a large kitchen and a comfortable dining room table that overlooks windows facing our nets in the Bristol Bay.
-It also has a small and open living room area with a comfortable couch and a captains chair with large binoculars always close by to use looking out the bay windows when inspecting our nets.
+It also has a small and open living room area with a sizeable couch and a captains chair with large binoculars always close by to look out the bay windows, inspecting our nets.

 To be completely honest, fish camp is incredibly comfortable.
 It’s homey and cozy, and has all the necessities we need to function day to day.
 Making your own fun (reading, building games, playing cards, listening to music) and enjoying the company of the people around you is really what makes fish camp a home away from home.